Crowns Price Hits $5.82 (CWS)

-Crowns (CWS) traded flat against the dollar during the 1-day period ending at 12:00 PM ET on June 25th.
-Over the last seven days, Crowns has traded flat against the dollar.
-Crowns has a total market cap of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last day.
-One Crowns coin can currently be purchased for $5.82 or 0.00012228 BTC on major cryptocurrency exchanges.
+Crowns (CWS) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM ET on June 28th.
+In the last seven days, Crowns has traded flat against the U.S. dollar.
+One Crowns coin can now be purchased for approximately $5.82 or 0.00012228 BTC on popular cryptocurrency exchanges.
+Crowns has a market capitalization of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.